Public Policy for the Greater Good

 - General Mills promotes policies to effectively and efficiently increase packaging recycling rates and reduce waste – you can read more about our global packaging ambitions here.

-- In the United States, we are a leader in AMERIPEN – the American Institute for Packaging and the Environment – which conducts research and advocates for policy changes to achieve these goals.
-In 2019, AMERIPEN was active in addressing state policy including California, New York and Maine.
+- In the United States, we are a leader in AMERIPEN – the American Institute for Packaging and the Environment – which conducts research and advocates for policy changes to achieve these goals at both the state and federal level.

-- As a leading member of the Consumer Brands Association, we support their convening of the Recycling Leadership Council which will build a public policy framework to fundamentally reimagine the U.S. recycling system.
+- As a leading member of the Consumer Brands Association, we support their convening of the Recycling Leadership Council which built a public policy framework to fundamentally reimagine the U.S. recycling system.

 - The Food Waste Reduction Alliance, a partnership of U.S. food manufacturers, grocery retailers and restaurants and foodservice companies.